 Communicating with Society

-We strongly emphasize holding events and delivering lectures for citizens, based on the idea that a carbon-neutral “society” can only be realized if all the individuals and organizations that comprise society think about their respective roles and take appropriate action.
-Due to the COVID-19 pandemic, we are also holding online events and distributing videos.
+Also, we strongly emphasize holding events and delivering lectures for citizens, based on the idea that a carbon-neutral “society” can only be realized if all the individuals and organizations that comprise society think about their respective roles and take appropriate action.

 Nurturing Young Researchers

-In addition to conducting training workshops every year as a means of nurturing young researchers in Asia, we are focusing on cultivating researchers in Japan by leading seminars and other activities at the graduate schools of the University of Tokyo, Tokyo Institute of Technology, and Nagoya University.
+In addition to conducting training workshops every year as a means of nurturing young researchers in Asia, we are focusing on cultivating researchers in Japan by leading seminars and other activities at the graduate schools of the University of Tokyo, Institute of Science Tokyo, and Nagoya University.